quantling/pyndl/doc/source/examples.rst

 :py:mod:`pyndl.ndl.ndl` is a parallel Python implementation using numpy, multithreading and a binary format which is created automatically.
-It allows you to choose between the two methods ``openmp`` and ``threading``, with the former one using `openMP <http://www.openmp.org/>`_ and therefore being expected to be much faster when analyzing larger data.
+It allows you to choose between the two methods ``openmp`` and ``threading``, with the former one using `openMP <http://www.openmp.org/>`_ and therefore being expected to be faster when analyzing larger data.
 Besides, you can set three technical arguments which we will not change here:

 1. ``n_jobs`` (int) giving the number of threads in which the job